TeYuanLiu/teyuanliu.github.io/content/blog/vscode.md

 ## Git integration

+- Deeply nested file
-- Deeply nested file: Use `\` between directories and file to create a deeply nested file.
+  - Use `\` between directories and file to create a deeply nested file.

 ## Frequently-used extensions